eluhrs/subscript-app/README.md

 ## Features

--   **Hybrid Pipeline:** Uses Kraken's robust segmentation to find lines of text, then sends each line to a Generative AI model for high-accuracy transcription.
+-   **Hybrid Pipeline:** Uses Kraken to segment lines of text from an image, then sends each line to a Generative AI model for high-accuracy transcription.
 -   **Searchable PDF Output:** Generates PDFs where the image is visible, but the text is selectable and searchable (invisible text layer).
--   **Batch Processing:** Handle single images, directories, or glob patterns (e.g., `*.jpg`).
+-   **Parallel Processing:** Process multiple lines concurrently for faster transcription (disables context).
--   **Combined Output:** Option to combine multiple pages into a single PDF and text file.
+-   **Image Preprocessing:** Built-in options for contrast enhancement, color inversion, and polygon masking to improve OCR accuracy.
--   **Context-Aware:** Sends previous lines as context to the model to improve accuracy on ambiguous handwriting.
+-   **Robust Error Handling:** Automatic resolution fallback and detailed error logging.

 ## Installation